Metacowboy/jquery-linkHandler/README.md

 # Dynamic Link Handler

+Note: Responses from the server are shown using the alertify js plugin.

+Todo:
+- [ ] Allow usage of custom js alerts

 Attributes:
 * data-link = link to resource (use link handler on this element)
 * data-ajax = true (send href as ajax request)